badalnabizade/Movie-Hunter/README.md

 * 2.4.
 In every 15 minutes Google Cloud Scheduler runs dataproc_manager.py
 * 2.4.1. run_job function in dataproc_manager.py checks whether users have selected movies in USER table and whether spark job for these users has been submited to cluster.
 * 2.4.1.1.
 After that, run_job function creates cluster and submits engine.py file to this cluster for users who have selected movies and whose spark job hasn't been submited already.
 * 2.4.1.2. engine.py file selects users from USER TABLE who have selected movies and whose spark job hasn't been submited to cluster.
-Then generates recommendations for these users, changes value of "job_submited" column to 'done' for these users in USER table.
+Then generates 48 recommendations for these users, changes value of "job_submited" column to 'done' for these users in USER table.
 After generating recommendations process is finished, engine.py writes results to RECOMMENDATION table. __For more details, See: ./utils/engine.py__
 * 2.4.2.
 If there is no user whose spark job hasn't been submited to cluster, run_job function does nothing.

+* 2.5.
+While recommendations are under generating process, app shows notify.html to users who want to see recommendations.

+**Note 1:** step 2.2.4. might take up to 1 minute.
+**Note 2:** generating recommendations might take up to 20 minutes.